ataraxie/codeshovel/README.md

 Each run of CodeShovel will print result summaries to your console and will also produce a result file.
 Result files are in JSON and are structured as follows:

 ```
 {
-  "origin": "codeshovel", // Origin of the request.
-In our case this will always be "codeshovel".
+  // Origin of the request.
+In our case this will always be "codeshovel"
+  "origin": "codeshovel",
-  "repositoryName": "checkstyle", // Name of the repository
+  // Name of the repository
+  "repositoryName": "checkstyle",
-  "repositoryPath": "~/dev/codeshovel/repos/checkstyle/.git", // Full path to the repository
+  // Full path to the repository
+  "repositoryPath": "~/dev/codeshovel/repos/checkstyle/.git",
-  "startCommitName": "119fd4fb33bef9f5c66fc950396669af842c21a3", // Start commit hash
+  // Start commit hash
+  "startCommitName": "119fd4fb33bef9f5c66fc950396669af842c21a3",
-  "sourceFileName": "Checker.java", // File name of the source file
+  // File name of the source file
+  "sourceFileName": "Checker.java",
-  "functionName": "fireErrors", // Name of the method/function in play
+  // Name of the method/function in play
+  "functionName": "fireErrors",
-  "functionId": "fireErrors___fileName-String__errors-SortedSet__LocalizedMessage__", // ID for the method/function in play
+  // ID for the method/function in play
+  "functionId": "fireErrors___fileName-String__errors-SortedSet__LocalizedMessage__",
-  "sourceFilePath": "src/main/java/com/puppycrawl/tools/checkstyle/Checker.java", // Path of the source file containing the method in play
+  // Path of the source file containing the method in play
+  "sourceFilePath": "src/main/java/com/puppycrawl/tools/checkstyle/Checker.java",
-  "functionStartLine": 384, // Start line of the method/function
+  // Start line of the method/function
+  "functionStartLine": 384,
-  "functionEndLine": 399, // End line of the method/function
+  // End line of the method/function
+  "functionEndLine": 399,
-  "changeHistory": [ ... ], // List of commit hashes that changed the function/method
+  // List of commit hashes that changed the function/method
+  "changeHistory": [ ... ],
-  "changeHistoryShort": { }, // Short description with the type of change for each commit that changed the function/method
+  // Short description with the type of change for each commit that changed the function/method
+  "changeHistoryShort": { },
-  "changeHistoryDetails": { } // Detailed report for each commit that changed the method
+  // Detailed report for each commit that changed the method
+  "changeHistoryDetails": { }
 }
 ```

-The `changeHistoryDetails` object is structured as follows:
+The `changeHistoryDetails` array contains an object for each commit that changed the method in this format:

 ```
 {
-  "COMMIT_HASH": { // The keys in the object are the hashes of the commits that changed the method/function
+  // The keys in the object are the hashes of the commits that changed the method/function
+  "COMMIT_HASH": {
-    "type": "Ybodychange", // Type of the change
+    // Type of the change
+    "type": "Ybodychange",
+    // Commit message
-    "commitMessage": "Issue #3254: UT to verify all property types and values in XDocs", // Commit message
+    "commitMessage": "Issue #3254: UT to verify all property types and values in XDocs",
-    "commitDate": 1515029424000, // Commit date
+    // Commit date
+    "commitDate": 1515029424000,
-    "commitName": "327c0bc843612486ab4ded32a2f01038e1271fd0", // Commit hash
+    // Commit hash
+    "commitName": "327c0bc843612486ab4ded32a2f01038e1271fd0",
-    "commitAuthor": "rnveach", // Commit author name
+    // Commit author name
+    "commitAuthor": "rnveach",
-    "commitDateOld": 1514928265000, // Commit date of the parent/previous commit
+    // Commit date of the parent/previous commit
+    "commitDateOld": 1514928265000,
-    "commitNameOld": "dabb75d43c7e02317565dde4c5e60f380d3b16b8", // Commit name of the parent/previous commit
+    // Commit name of the parent/previous commit
+    "commitNameOld": "dabb75d43c7e02317565dde4c5e60f380d3b16b8",
-    "commitAuthorOld": "Roman Ivanov", // Author of the parent/previous commit
+    // Author of the parent/previous commit
+    "commitAuthorOld": "Roman Ivanov",
-    "daysBetweenCommits": 1.17, // Number of days between this commit and the parent/previous commit
+    // Number of days between this commit and the parent/previous commit
+    "daysBetweenCommits": 1.17,
-    "commitsBetweenForRepo": 4, // How many commits happened in the whole repo between these two?
+    // How many commits happened in the whole repo between these two?
+    "commitsBetweenForRepo": 4,
-    "commitsBetweenForFile": 1, // How many commits happened in the whole file between these two?
+    // How many commits happened in the whole file between these two?
+    "commitsBetweenForFile": 1,
     // Full diff of the method:
-    "diff": "@@ -1,16 +1,16 @@\n     public void fireErrors(String fileName, SortedSet\u003cLocalizedMessage\u003e errors) {\n         final String stripped \u003d CommonUtils.relativizeAndNormalizePath(basedir, fileName);\n         boolean hasNonFilteredViolations \u003d false;\n         for (final LocalizedMessage element : errors) {\n             final AuditEvent event \u003d new AuditEvent(this, stripped, element);\n             if (filters.accept(event)) {\n                 hasNonFilteredViolations \u003d true;\n                 for (final AuditListener listener : listeners) {\n                     listener.addError(event);\n                 }\n             }\n         }\n-        if (hasNonFilteredViolations \u0026\u0026 cache !\u003d null) {\n-            cache.remove(fileName);\n+        if (hasNonFilteredViolations \u0026\u0026 cacheFile !\u003d null) {\n+            cacheFile.remove(fileName);\n         }\n     }\n\\ No newline at end of file\n",
+    "diff": "@@ -1,16 +1,16 @@[GIT DIFF CODE],
-    "extendedDetails": {} // In some cases, there are more details for the change (e.g. source file and target file for a method move operation
+    // In some cases, there are more details for the change
+    // (e.g. source file and target file for a method move operation
+    "extendedDetails": {}
   }
 }
 ```